- Home

 Soy foods, such as tofu, tempeh, and soy-based milk, may also benefit kidney health.

-In this study, soy protein was shown to improve kidney function.
+In this study, soy protein was shown to provide a potential protective impact on the kidneys of CKD patients.
 And another study concluded that diets containing soy protein were more effective at improving kidney function than diets with no soy protein.
 As a result, research suggests that soy protein may reduce the risk of kidney disease in people with type 2 diabetes.

 Nuts and seeds